WO-Connor/TCF_Knockout/README.md

 Plots UMAP with labels by cluster.
 Plots UMAP by perturbation and sample, and calculates and plots UMAP by cell cycle based on markers for G2M and S phases.
 Optionally creates feature plots for mitochondrial percentage, number of transcripts, number of genes, and G2M and S scores with UMAP reductions.

 ### Chunk 8: cell_type_functions
 geneset_marker_overlap.f() - Calculates geneset marker overlap, including the percent of known markers for each cell type that are present in each cluster, and the list of those genes.
-Also includes reformatting to clean up the data before writing to CSV and creating a barplot for each cluster of cell type and percentage.
+Also includes reformatting to clean up the data before writing to CSV and creating a barplot for each cluster of cell type, number of overlapping genes, and percentage.
 Saves barplots.

 ### Chunk 9: find_markers
 Sets active identity to clusters, and finds markers that separate each cluster from the rest using MAST and with a logFC threshold of 0.5.
 Filters these markers to eliminate any downregulated genes (average log2FC value of 0 or less).